top of page

 What is a winter rental?

-We define a winter rental as a fully-furnished beach vacation home that is rented on a long-term basis during the off-season.
+A winter rental is a fully furnished beach vacation home that is rented on a long-term basis during the off-season.
 Winter rentals in Virginia Beach are a unique alternative to the year-round short-term rental strategy.
-They provide investment property owners with decreased risk by generating guaranteed revenue during the slower months; reduced traffic through the property; lower overhead costs (i.e., cleaning, linens, utilities); increased time to market and prepare for the following peak season.
+They provide investment property owners with decreased risk by generating guaranteed revenue during the slower months; reduced traffic through the property; lower overhead costs (i.e., cleaning, linens, utilities); and increased time to market and prepare for the following peak season.

-Interested in renting or purchasing a winter rental property?
+Interested in renting a winter rental property?
 Check out this post.

 What is considered the off-season or “winter” in Virginia Beach?